fluxcd/website/content/en/flux/integrations/aws.md

 #### For IAM User Access Keys

-All AWS integrations except for ECR and public ECR support configuring authentication through an IAM User Access Key.
+Only the S3 and KMS integrations support configuring authentication through an IAM User Access Key at the object level.

 For configuring authentication through an IAM User Access Key, the `.spec.secretRef.name` field must be set to the name of the Kubernetes